Campus Closure Updates

 Yes, but the graduate program that admitted you will need to approve the extension.
 The above question has further instructions on next steps.

 Can I defer my admission to another quarter?

-It is an option that requires approval from your graduate program.
-A request can be submitted here.
-The deadline to apply to defer your Fall 2020 admission is 11:59 PM (PST) on August 12, 2020.
-If your graduate program has not already reached out to you about the possibility of deferring admission, we encourage you to reach out before submitting the form.
+It is an option for admitted students that requires approval from your graduate program.
+The deferment request form is currently available here.
+The deadline to submit a deferment request for those admitted to Winter 2021 is 11:59 PM (PST) on November 30, 2020.
+If your graduate program has not already reached out to you about the possibility of deferring admission, we encourage you to reach out before submitting the request form.

 If my program approves my deferment request, what happens next?